axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

 General settings
 ----------------

 **General settings** allows you to configure some settings according to your requirements.
-This area contains :guilabel:`Selected homepage` and :guilabel:`Show Welcome Tour`.
+This area allows you to select the homepage you want to display.

 .. _process-list-configuration: